AlgoMaster Logo

 Remote MCP Servers with Streamable HTTP

-Everything we have built so far runs on a single machine.
-Your MCP server launches as a subprocess, your client talks to it over stdio, and both live on the same laptop.
-That works well for local development, personal tools, and desktop apps like Claude Desktop or Cursor.
-But the moment you need to share an MCP server across a team, expose it to cloud-hosted agents, or run it on a different machine than your client, stdio falls apart.
+Everything we have built so far runs on one machine.
+The host starts the MCP server as a subprocess, the client talks to it over stdio, and both processes live on the same laptop.
+That is a good default for local development, personal tools, and many desktop workflows.
+It is not the right shape when the server must be shared by a team, reached by cloud-hosted agents, or operated as a service.

 Stdio vs Remote: When Local Is Not Enough